00riddle00/CodeAcademy-Python-Course/Python_Built_in_Functions/Built_in_Functions_text_only.md

 | [`tuple()`](https://www.w3schools.com/python/ref_func_tuple.asp)           | Returns a tuple.                                                                 |

 ## Group 2 (dark green)
-### Functions whose arguments are one or two numbers (or, in case of chr(), one character) and which return a number or a string corresponding to a number.
+### Functions whose arguments are one or two numbers (or, in case of ord(), one character) and which return a number or a string corresponding to a number.
 |                                                                    |                                                                                    |
 |--------------------------------------------------------------------|------------------------------------------------------------------------------------|
 | [`abs()`](https://www.w3schools.com/python/ref_func_abs.asp)       | Returns the absolute value of a number.                                            |